microsoft/WhatTheHack/020-MasteringLinux/challenges/lab-groups-and-users.md

 ## Description

-In this challenge you will learn about the creation of user and groups on a Linux environment.
+In this challenge you will learn about the creation of user and groups in a Linux environment.

 ## Success criteria